Sarai Banjara railway station

-Sarai Banjara railway station a railway station on Ambala–Attari line under Ambala railway division of Northern Railway zone.
-This is situated at Basantpura, Sarai Banjara in Patiala district in the Indian state of Punjab.
+Sarai Banjara is a railway station on the Ambala–Attari line, under the Ambala railway division of the Northern Railway zone, situated at Basantpura, Sarai Banjara in Patiala district in the Indian state of Punjab.

 History

-Amritsar–Attari line was completed in 1862. the electrification of the line was completed in different period.
-Shahbad Markanda-Mandi Gobindgarh sector was electrified in 1995–96, the Mandi Gobindgarh–Ludhiana sector in 1996–97, the Phillaur–Phagwara sector in 2002–03 and the Phagwara–Jallandhar City–Amritsar in 2003–04.
+Amritsar–Attari line was completed in 1862.
+The electrification of the line was completed in a different period. the Shahbad Markanda-Mandi Gobindgarh sector was electrified in 1995–96, the Mandi Gobindgarh–Ludhiana sector in 1996–97, the Phillaur–Phagwara sector in 2002–03 and the Phagwara–Jallandhar City–Amritsar in 2003–04.